Ebimsv/Facial_Age_estimation_PyTorch/Readme.md

 ##### Step 1: Calculate the Loss for an Untrained Model Using a Few Batches

-You will learn how to calculate the loss for an untrained model using a few batches of your dataset.
+- You will learn how to calculate the loss for an untrained model using a few batches of your dataset.
 This step helps you understand the initial performance of the model before any training.

 ##### Step 2: Train and Overfit the Model on a Small Subset of the Dataset

-You will learn how to train and overfit the model on a small subset of your dataset.
+- You will learn how to train and overfit the model on a small subset of your dataset.
 Overfitting the model on a small subset helps you gauge the model's capacity to learn and memorize the training data.

 ##### Step 3: Train the Model for a Limited Number of Epochs, Experimenting with Various Learning Rates

-In this step, you will learn how to train the model for a limited number of epochs while experimenting with various learning rates.
+- In this step, you will learn how to train the model for a limited number of epochs while experimenting with various learning rates.
 This step helps you identify the learning rate that leads to optimal training progress and convergence.

 ##### Step 4: Create a Small Grid Using Weight Decay and the Best Learning Rate

-You will learn how to create a small grid using weight decay and the best learning rate obtained from the previous step.
+- You will learn how to create a small grid using weight decay and the best learning rate obtained from the previous step.
 This grid helps you explore the effect of weight decay regularization on the model's performance.

 ##### Step 5: Train the Model for Longer Epochs Using the Best Model from Step 4

-You will learn how to train the model for longer epochs using the best model obtained from the previous step.
+- You will learn how to train the model for longer epochs using the best model obtained from the previous step.
 This step allows you to maximize the model's learning potential and achieve improved performance.

 #### Train and Evaluation Loop

-You will find code and instructions for the train and evaluation loop.
 The train loop handles the training process, including forward and backward passes, updating model parameters, and monitoring training metrics.
 The evaluation loop performs model evaluation on a separate validation or test dataset and computes relevant evaluation metrics.

 #### Plotting Learning Curves